BuildingWebsiteswithClaudeCode:ADeveloper'sGuide

 1. Copy and Organize Generated Code

-Action: Transfer the HTML, CSS, and JavaScript code from Claude into appropriate files within your project directory.
-Rationale: Proper file organization is paramount for maintainability, scalability, and adherence to web development best practices.
+What to do: Get that HTML, CSS, and JavaScript from Claude into proper files in your project directory.
+Why: File organization is paramount.
+It makes the project maintainable, scalable, and follows common web dev practices.
 Browsers expect these files to be linked correctly.
-Procedure:
+How:

-Verification: Your project directory contains index.html, style.css, and script.js (if applicable), populated with Claude's content.
+Verify: Your project directory should now contain index.html, style.css, and script.js (if applicable), filled with Claude's output.

 2. Test Locally with Your HTTP Server

-Action: Launch your local HTTP server and open the website in your browser.
-Rationale: Immediate local testing allows you to visualize the rendering, identify layout issues, broken links, or non-functional JavaScript early in the development cycle.
-Procedure:
+What to do: Fire up your local HTTP server and open the website in your browser.
+Why: Immediate local testing lets you see how it renders, spot layout issues, broken links, or non-functional JavaScript early.
+This is where most problems reveal themselves.
+How:

 cd my-claude-website